Loading...

 Using more summary statistics help make a better comparison between two datasets.

-Comparing the dataset with just the mean gives a little insight into the typical number of goals scored, but without the context of how varied each match can be.
+Comparing the datasets with just the mean gives a little insight into the typical number of goals scored but without the context of how varied each match can be.

-Onto some checks, two footballers, Laura and David played in 10 matches.
+Two footballers, Laura and David, played in 10 matches.

 The range of each player was five goals.